SeaIce-Math/spice-team.github.io/workshop.md

 ---
-title: Workshop on Modeling the Granular Nature of Sea Ice”
+title: Workshop on Modeling the Granular Nature of Sea Ice
 layout: default_workshop
 ---